 Long-term expected rate of return: The long-term rate of return on the pension plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These expected future real rates of return are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding the expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation as of December 31, 2018 (see the discussion of the Plan's investment policy), are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the Plan's target asset allocation as of December 31, 2019 (see the discussion of the Plan's investment policy), are summarized in the following table:

+Long-Term

+Expected Real

-Asset Class Long-Term Expected Real Rate of Return
+Asset Class Rate of Return

 Fixed income equities securities 2.00%

 Common stock 6.28%

 Domestic equities-large cap 6.28%

 Domestic equities-mid cap 6.86%

 Domestic equities-small cap 7.35%

 International equities 5.89%

 Natural resources 3.94%

 Emerging markets 8.42%

-Discount rate: The discount rate used to measure the total pension liability was 7.25 percent.
-The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rates.
+Discount rate: The discount rate used to measure the total pension liability was 7.25%.
+Professional judgement on future contributions has been applied in those cases where contribution patterns deviate from the actuarially determined contribution rates.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current Plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the net pension liability to changes in the discount rate: The following presents the net pension liability, calculated using the discount rate of 7.25 percent, as well as what the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.25 percent) or 1 percentage-point higher (8.25 percent) than the current rate:
+Sensitivity of the net pension liability to changes in the discount rate: The following presents the net pension liability, calculated using the discount rate of 7.25%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.25%) or 1 percentage point higher (8.25%) than the current rate:

-1.00% Current 1.00%

-Decrease Di scount Rate Increase

-(6.25%) (7.25%) (8.25%)

-Net pension liability \$ 5,477,763 \$ 3,817,396 \$ 2,563,019
+1.00% Decrease (6.25%) Current scount Rate (7.25%) 1.00% Increase (8.25%) let pension liability \$ 3,253,843 \$ 1,611,220 \$ 390,265

-0,111,100 Ψ 0,011,000 Ψ 2,000,010